 Figure 5: SmartArt graphic showing live preview of the layout selected

 - Place your SmartArt graphic in an area that is not covered by the SmartArt Layouts drop-down gallery, so you can see the Live Preview.

 - To access additional SmartArt graphic layouts, click the More Layouts... option within the SmartArt Layouts gallery, as shown in Figure 6, below.

 - Doing so opens the Choose a SmartArt Graphic dialog box, as shown in Figure 7, below.
 Select any of the SmartArt graphic variants you want to change to, and click the OK button.

 Figure 7: Choose a SmartArt Graphic dialog box

 - Alternatively, you can even right-click on the SmartArt Graphic and from the contextual menu, choose the Change Layout option, as shown in Figure 8, below.
 Doing so will open the Choose a SmartArt Graphic dialog box, as shown in Figure 7, above.

 Figure 8: Change Layout option selected

-Note: After converting the SmartArt graphic to another type, you may have to rearrange the elements in your diagram and modify the text attributes.
+- After changing your SmartArt graphic to another type, you may have to rearrange elements in your diagram and modify text attributes.